Understanding the Concept of Rotation From the majestic pirouette of a figure skater to the relentless spin of a pulsar, from the gentle tur...

 the axis, the faster the linear speed.

-between angular and linear motion is fundamental.
-Linear motion is described by
+distinction between angular and linear motion is fundamental.
+Linear motion is

-quantities like displacement, velocity, and acceleration.
-Rotational motion has
+described by quantities like displacement, velocity, and acceleration.

-per minute (RPM).
-A higher angular velocity means faster spinning.
+(rad/s) or revolutions per minute (RPM).
+A higher angular velocity means

-quantities are directly related to their linear counterparts for any point on
+rotational quantities are directly related to their linear counterparts for any

-the rotating object.
-If r is the distance from the axis to a point,
+point on the rotating object.
+If r is the distance from the axis to a

 - Linear Speed (v) = Angular